habitry/habitry_source/recipes/recruitingleaders.md

 ##Quick Summary

-Consistently show up, be a little vulnerable, give them personal attention, and provide a convenient way for them to socialize.
+Get clear on what help you want from them.
+Empower them and get them to invest in the community by asking them what they think you should do.

 ###How to Start

-1. Before asking people to become community leaders, we suggest getting clear on what you’d like to get out of them.
+Before asking people to become community leaders, we suggest getting clear on what you’d like to get out of them.

 * What would you like to get them to do in the group?
 * What‘s your definition of a successful community leader?